uf-repro/rmarkdown-intro/README.md

 By the end of the workshop, participants will be able to:
 * describe the principles of reproducible documents
 * apply the syntax of markdown to format text
-* format numerical results in R Markdown
+* run code chunks in R Markdown
 * format tables in R Markdown
 * generate figures in R Markdown
 * format references in R Markdown